idealparable/BibleQ/DidLazarusWriteJohn.md

 First, John and James were of a fisherman family.
 This makes it possible they were a somewhat successful one.
 Any success at all is possible to open up connections to elites like Caiaphas.
 The same idea is used to suggest how Lazarus might be known to him, although Lazarus lived much closer.

 Second, we can't rule out a family connection without data to the contrary.
-Some uncle of John's might be a local synagogue leader who might have some connection to Caiphas, or to the Jerusalem leadership in general.
+Some uncle of John's might be a local synagogue leader who might have some connection to Caiaphas, or to the Jerusalem leadership in general.

 Third, what does "known to the high priest" mean specifically and how do we know?